This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

 (3) "Required match" means the amount of money an institution must pledge as required by an external funding agency in support of a proposed project for which they are seeking funds.
 The match does not include in-kind contributions by the institution.

-(4) "Institutional liaison" means an academic or fiscal officer of an eligible institution with full-time status as an employee and who has been identified by the president of the institution as the liaison to the Ohio board of regents for the purposes of the programs described in this rule.
+(4) "Institutional liaison" means an academic or fiscal officer of an eligible institution with full-time status as an employee and who has been identified by the president of the institution as the liaison to the Ohio department of higher education for the purposes of the programs described in this rule.

-(5) "Ohio council on research and economic development" means a volunteer council appointed by the chancellor of the Ohio board of regents to advise her/him on short and long-term programmatic options for improving the research and economic development activities of the Ohio board of regents and the state-assisted colleges and universities.
+(5) "Ohio council on research and economic development" means a volunteer council appointed by the chancellor of higher education to advise her/him on short and long-term programmatic options for improving the research and economic development activities of the Ohio department of higher education and the state-assisted colleges and universities.
 The council serves at the invitation of the chancellor.

 (6) "Major construction and/or renovation" means building and renovation projects, including instrumentation, for which the total project costs exceed two hundred fifty thousand dollars for action fund proposals, and two hundred thousand dollars for investment fund proposals.

 (7) "Research facilities" means any building, or part of a building, structure, facility, site or other interest in real estate used in connection with the conduct or operation of an educational institution for research by faculty, students or staff of that institution.

 (8) "Multi-campus research consortium" means two or more universities and/or colleges in mutual, collaborative planning and implementation of a research project.
 A multi-campus research consortium should demonstrate increased efficiency and effectiveness in the use of state resources and in the impact that can be achieved through collaboration.
 The Ohio department of higher education may request that the university research officers and two college representatives acting as an advisory council to the chancellor provide advice on the quality and authenticity of multi-campus research consortia.